orbeon/orbeon-forms-doc/form-runner/component/time.md

 - `natural`: takes a width defined by the component
 - `full`: takes the entire width of the grid cell

-This parameter can be specified at the control level, form level, or in properties-local.xml.
+This parameter can be specified at the control level, form level, or in `properties-local.xml`.
 The default is:

 ```xml
 <property